Our Firm Has Been Representing Clients in Medical Malpractice Cases Against Local Pittsburgh Hospitals and Doctors for Many Years

 Unfortunately, many Erb’s Palsy injuries could have been prevented had the healthcare professionals involved exercised reasonable care.
 Healthcare professionals are held to a high standard of care and must take certain precautions when performing birth procedures in order to prevent serious injury.
 If your child’s Erb’s Palsy was caused by medical negligence, then the circumstances of such negligence must be explored in order to maximize the prospect of securing fair compensation.

-Attorney Jason Matzus of Matzus Law has decades of experience litigating medical malpractice cases, which include Erb’s Palsy cases involving shoulder dystocia.
-For a free consultation with a Pittsburgh personal injury attorney who has a long track record of success, contact our firm now at (412) 330-1006.
+Attorney Jason Matzus of Matzus Law LLC has decades of experience litigating medical malpractice cases, which include Erb’s Palsy cases involving shoulder dystocia.
+For a free consultation with a Pittsburgh personal injury attorney who has a long track record of success, contact our firm now at (412) 206-5300.

 Erb’s Palsy is a disorder in which the nerves of the arm and shoulder are damaged (sometimes partially, sometimes fully), resulting in paralysis, mobility issues, and abnormal sensations.
 These symptoms can affect your child for a lifetime.